MarsicoFL/mispitools/README.md

 <img src="README_files/figure-markdown_github/newplot2.png" width="450" height="250">

-This last plot is the baseline for computing the decision threshold with the following command
+This last plot show how different thresholds have different FNR and FPR values.
+The optimal (named decision threshold, DT) could be computed with the following command:

 ``` r
 DeT(datasim, 10)